UnknownPug/Zombie_Survival_2D/README.md

 ### Used technologies (libraries)

-● To create the game I used **JavaFX library**, with which I implemented animations, battles, movements and other complex aspects, which is very important to give player maximum pleasure.
+● To create the game we have used **JavaFX library**, with which we have implemented animations, battles, movements and other complex aspects, which is very important to give player maximum pleasure.

 #### ● Before running the game, don't forget to install **JDK 18** and be sure, that in configurations and project structure JDK is set to 18 version!
 -- -- --